Rojahasini/BookStoreApp/README.md

 ✅ Protected routes — only logged-in users can view the *Courses* section with the full book list <br>
 ✅ Modular codebase with clear frontend/backend separation <br>
 ✅ Search bar UI (functionality in progress) <br>
-✅ Tailwind CSS and DaisyUI for responsive, modern styling
+✅ Tailwind CSS and DaisyUI for responsive, modern styling <br>
+✅ Light/Dark mode toggle for theme switching

 ---